diku-dk/futhark-ppopp19/README.md

 `USE_CUBLAS=0`.
 On machines without an NVIDIA GPU, the absence of `nvcc` means that the OpenCL implementation gets picked.

+This repository does not contain the Futhark compiler source code.
+Rather, it uses a Git submodule that pins a specific commit of the Futhark compiler.
+A similar submodule is used for the FinPar benchmark suite.
+Rodinia does not have public source control, and therefore the Makefile simply downloads a tarball from a known location.

 ## Other `make` targets

 In case not the entire suite is able to execute on a given system,